 FREQUENCY AND NOTICE OF MEETINGS

 The JARAP will meet at least five times a year.
 The calendar of meetings shall be agreed at the start of each year.
-One meeting shall be dedicated to the scrutiny and pre-approval of the statement of accounts of the PCC and Chief Constable by SAbeing before submission to external audit.
+Scrutiny and pre-approval of the statement of accounts of the PCC and Chief Constable will take place either at a JARAP meeting or by the Statement of Accounts being shared with members before submission to external audit.

 Further meetings outside of the normal cycle of the JARAP can be convened at the request of the JARAP Chair or any of its members, subject to agreement by the Chair.